hypernumbers/hypernumbers-manual/contents/hypernumbers-functions/graph/introduction-to-graphs.rst

 .. toctree::
    :maxdepth: 1

-   dategraph.WxH <hypernumbers-graph-fn-dategraph>
+   DATEGRAPH.WxH <hypernumbers-graph-fn-dategraph>
-   equigraph.WxH <hypernumbers-graph-fn-equigraph>
+   EQUIGRAPH.WxH <hypernumbers-graph-fn-equigraph>
-   histogram.WxH <hypernumbers-graph-fn-histogram>
+   HISTOGRAM.WxH <hypernumbers-graph-fn-histogram>
-   linegraph.WxH <hypernumbers-graph-fn-linegraph>
+   LINEGRAPH.WxH <hypernumbers-graph-fn-linegraph>
-   piechart.WxH  <hypernumbers-graph-fn-piechart>
+   PIECHART.WxH  <hypernumbers-graph-fn-piechart>
-   sparkline.WxH <hypernumbers-graph-fn-sparkline>
+   SPARKLINE.WxH <hypernumbers-graph-fn-sparkline>
-   speedo.WxH    <hypernumbers-graph-fn-speedo>
+   SPEEDO.WxH    <hypernumbers-graph-fn-speedo>
-   status.bar    <hypernumbers-graph-fn-status-bar>
+   STATUS.bar    <hypernumbers-graph-fn-status-bar>
-   xy.WxH        <hypernumbers-graph-fn-xy>
+   XY.WxH        <hypernumbers-graph-fn-xy>

 Some of these functions are *sizable* that is to say they contain their size in the function call.
 A sizable function looks like: